 “You can afford anything but not everything” –Paula Pant

-It’s about clearly understanding the money coming in and out of your account.
+It’s all about clearly understanding how much money is coming the money coming in and going out of your account.

-Once you do, you’ll make informed decisions with your money.
-Instead of randomly swiping your credit card, you’ll know if you can afford something with your budget.
+Once you do, you’ll be able to make more informed decisions with your money.
+Instead of randomly swiping your credit card, you’ll know if you can afford something with your current budget.

 Benefits Of Frugal Living

 Research shows average Americans carry about $8,000 in credit card debt.
-Owing a lot of debt will cause you stress.
+Owing a lot of debt will cause you a lot of stress.
 And this stress can trickle down to other parts of your life.

 What would happen if you lost your job tomorrow?
 How long could you live off your income?

 If you’d hesitate to answer this question, you’re not alone.
-According to a survey from GoBankingRates, more than half of Americans have less than $1,000 saved up for an emergency.
+According to a survey from GoBankingRates, more than half of Americans have less than $1,000 saved up for emergencies.
 Living frugally will help you save money faster.

-More important, living frugally allows you to have more control over your time.
+More importantly, living frugally allows you to have more control over your time.
 Even if you report to someone in your job, you’ll have confidence in knowing it’s your choice to be there.
-You’ll also be able to afford more vacations and pursue creative business ideas you may have.
+You’ll also be able to afford more vacations and pursue any creative business ideas you may have.